claudiomarpda/software_design/Collections/BankProject/README.md

 # BankProject
-Uses HashMap operations for bank clients.
+Uses HashMap<Account, Client> for a bank.